eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

 };
 ```

-### The React Interface
+## The React Interface

-The game interface itself leverages the [willb335/chessboardjsx](https://github.com/willb335/chessboardjsx) React-component to provide the Chessboard implemention.
+The game interface itself leverages the [willb335/chessboardjsx](https://github.com/willb335/chessboardjsx) React component to provide the Chessboard implementation.
-I also use a typed [CSS Modules Stylesheet](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/) to cleanly seperate out the desired client-side styling concerns.
+I also use a typed [CSS Modules Stylesheet](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/) to cleanly separate out the desired client-side styling concerns.
-The user is able to specifiy weather each player is User-based or Bot-based, and if Bot-based which configuration they would like to use.
+The user is able to specify whether each player is user-based or Bot-based, and if Bot-based which configuration they would like to use.

 The `BotSelector` below provides a simple component which achieves this goal.
-Upon selection an initialised Bot is passed back to the parent Component via a `setSelectedBot` function invocation.
+Upon selection an initialised Bot is passed back to the parent component via a `setSelectedBot` function invocation.

 ```typescript
 const BotSelector: React.FC<{